tigersizer/cluster-test/cluster-test-02CentOSTemplateVM.md

 You will notice that resizing the VM window doesn't resize what's inside.
 We'll get to that.

 Oh, I assume you know how to use vi.
 If not, use an editor of your choice; `nano` is popular, but not always installed. vi is always there.

+### Manual Setup

+The first few steps must be done manually.
+After that, you can decide whether or not script the rest.

 #### sudo